freshc0w/MovieMate/README.md

 # MovieMate
-MovieMate is a web application that allows user to search for movies and TV shows. <br> User can get information about the movie/show, such as the watch providers based on the countries they can select, main relevant information, trailer video and recommendations.
+MovieMate is a web application that allows user to search for movies and TV shows using the TMDB API with asynchronous fncs.<br><br> User can get information about the movie/show, such as the watch providers based on the countries they can select, main relevant information, trailer video and recommendations.
-Features
+<h1>Features</h1>
 <ul>
   <li>Search for movies and TV shows</li>
   <li>Get detailed information about the movie/show</li>